Estate Asset Investigation for Attorneys & Fiduciaries

 Engagement Guide

-Known assets appear inconsistent with the individual's income or lifestyle — possible undisclosed holdings
+Known assets seem inconsistent with the individual's income or lifestyle — possible undisclosed holdings

-The individual worked in technology, engineering, finance, or a related technical field
+The individual worked in technology, engineering, or finance, or had a visible online presence

 Engagements are initiated through the attorney of record, executor, trustee, court-appointed receiver, or conservator.
 We do not engage directly with estate beneficiaries or family members.